Skip to main content

 • Spring and summer Chinook Salmon seasons and limits are set by the Idaho Fish and Game Commission and issued in separate brochures

-• Seasons and limits for fall Chinook Salmon and Coho Salmon can be found bellow
+• Seasons and limits for fall Chinook Salmon and Coho Salmon can be found on page 54

-• Fishing for or targeting salmon is prohibited unless a salmon season is specifically opened for that water
+• Fishing for salmon is prohibited unless a salmon season is specifically opened for that water

-• Fishing for or targeting steelhead is prohibited unless a steelhead season is specifically opened for that water
+• Fishing for steelhead is prohibited unless a steelhead season is specifically opened for that water (see steelhead seasons/ limits on page 53)

 Sturgeon